mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 Alternatively, you can line up the start of the intro & outro.
 In this case, watch the scrolling waveform when the outro start point is coming up on the old track.
 Then, press play on the new track when the old track reaches the outro start.

    .. note:: There are no rules on which method should be used.
-The method anyone decides to use is an artistic judgement based
+The method you decide to use is an artistic judgement based
              on the musical content of each track, what the vibe of the crowd is at that moment, and what you want to do with the mix.

 If you do not have the intro end and outro start points marked when loading a track, you can find and